Sunday, March 20, 2011

 The modern textbook pieties about the Crusades are by and large false.

-- They were, contra the textbooks but in line with the older story tales, really inspired by religious fervor.
+• They were, contra the textbooks but in line with the older stories, really inspired by religious fervor.

 What else?
 The Byzantine empire was luckless enough to be governed by incompetents without much integrity, and the Crusaders learned the hard way that they were not to be trusted.
 The Crusader's plans originally called for Byzantine forces to hold restored territories, but the Byzantine rulers had insufficient confidence in either the staying power of the Crusaders or the capacities of their own armies, and declined to make the effort--and later emperors actually made treaties with Muslim leaders to combat the Crusaders.
 The infamous 4'th Crusade wasn't the unprovoked slaughter and rampage that it is usually depicted.

-The often beatified Saladin was not a paragon of chivalry--by and large he adhered to the same rules of war as the Crusaders--if a city surrenders before the final assault give reasonable terms, but if it holds out until you have to scale the walls (as Jerusalem did) kill punitively.
+The often beatified Saladin was not a paragon of chivalry--by and large he adhered to the same rules of war as the Crusaders--if a city surrenders before the final assault give reasonable terms, but if it holds out until you have to scale the walls (as with Jerusalem) kill punitively.

 The role of the Catholic church was both inspiring (providing the religious fervor that launched the Crusades) and disastrous (trying to suppress Orthodox rites in favor of Roman ones was no way to win friends).
 And when religious leaders directed military strategy the result was uniformly ruinous.